NinjaComics/Modem_Docs/content/2016/07/gsoc_condensed_report.rst

 Apart from working on the GUI, I am alos working on fixing the pybomb's backend a bit.
 Finally the repository is hosted at `gitlab`_ as mentioned in my previous update.
 Also, I am recording some `screencasts`_ to mark the progress (explaining GUI is tough.Duh).
+Also, I will be updating the progress on blog every Friday, hereafter.
 For now, Pip-pip !

 .. _pybombs-cli: https://github.com/gnuradio/pybombs
 .. _screencasts: https://www.youtube.com/watch?v=tN0KIX0YE4w